greenairways/GeoFS-OSM-Airport-Models/tutorial.md

 # Contribution Guide
 This guide will show you how to import your own custom model or use OSM data and import it.
-It will take roughly 40 minutes to read and follow through, so please free up some time in advance. **PLEASE, READ IT CAREFULLY.
+It will take roughly 40 minutes to read and follow through, so please free up some time in advance. **PLEASE, READ THIS GUIDE CAREFULLY.
 DO NOT SKIM THROUGH THIS.**

 ## STEP 1 - Acquiring OpenStreetMap Model (Skip if you already have a model)
 - Go to [OpenStreetMap](https://www.openstreetmap.org/) and search for the airport you want to add.